JustKing2610/Justin_Crispatus_project_lectorate/Phylogenetic_analysis_700_NCBI_genomes/30112023 Phylogenetic_analysis_700genomes.md

 ```
 where -s specified the input
 -B 1000 set the number of bootstrap replicates to 1000 to create a higher reliability

--alrt 1000 est the number of ultra fast bootstrap replicates to 1000 and stands for approximate likelihood ratio test which is a second method of assesing bootstrap support.
+-alrt 1000 set the number of ultra fast bootstrap replicates to 1000 and stands for approximate likelihood ratio test which is a second method of assesing bootstrap support.